Where We Work

 Janet Muriuki, a medical doctor and public health specialist with over 15 years of experience in the health sector who serves as the technical director and deputy chief of party for IntraHealth's USAID-funded Human Resources for Health Kenya project.

-Beverly Mutundi, a genomic scientist, social entrepreneur and co-founder of Sophie Bot, a thriving startup that uses artificial intelligence to answer young people’s questions about sexual and reproductive health through a mobile chat application.
+Beverly Mutundi, a genomic scientist, social entrepreneur and cofounder of Sophie Bot, a thriving startup that uses artificial intelligence to answer young people’s questions about sexual health through a mobile chat application.